Klavdija Kutnar: Professional work

 Kutnar has been a member of the editorial board of the journal Ars Mathematica Contemporanea since 2016, serving as editor-in-chief from 2018.
 She is also a member of the editorial boards of the Bulletin of the Institute of Combinatorics and its Applications and Algebraic Combinatorics, and managing editor of the scientific journal ADAM – The Art of Discrete and Applied Mathematics.

 She was a Deputy Chair of the Organizing Committee of the 8th European Congress of Mathematics in 2021, and a member of International Advisory Committee for the International Congress of Mathematicians 2022, originally scheduled to take place in St. Petersburg, Russia.

 She is a founding member and the secretary of the Slovenian Discrete and Applied Mathematics Society.
 Since 2017, she has been a member of the Council of the InnoRenew CoE (Center of Excellence for research and innovation in the field of renewable materials and a healthy living environment), and the leader of the investment project “Renewable Materials and Healthy Environments Research and Innovation Center of Excellence – InnoRenew CoE” at UP FAMNIT.

 In 2017, Kutnar was appointed by the Minister to the Working Group to support the Peer-Counseling Project on the financing of higher education in Slovenia.
 She is also a member of the Council of the Republic of Slovenia for prizes and awards for outstanding achievements in science, research and development.
 In 2019, she became the President of the Council of the Republic of Slovenia for Higher Education.

 Personal life

-Klavdija Kutnar has a twin sister, Andreja, who received the 2018 Zois Award for important scientific achievements in the field of wood science, and is the director of the InnoRenew CoE.
+Klavdija Kutnar has a twin sister, Andreja Kutnar, who received the 2018 Zois Award for important scientific achievements in the field of wood science, and is the director of the InnoRenew CoE.